The 6 Best POS Systems for US Businesses

 Toast POS: Testing Summary

 Toast was “very very simple” to use, according to one of our testers, especially when completing basic tasks such as creating floorplans and menus.
-We even had little trouble with more complex tasks like splitting bills and applying discounts.
-The main action we found difficult was setting up tip sharing policies for employees.
+We even had little trouble with more complex tasks like splitting bills and applying discounts to orders.

 Who is Toast for?

-Toast is best suited to well-established restaurants that either have one large capacity location or several locations.
+Toast is best suited to well-established restaurants that either have one large-capacity location or several locations.
 You’ll benefit the most from its advanced management tools.

 Get free quotes and save on your POS system today